2i2c-org/infrastructure/docs/howto/features/cryptnono.md

 (howto:features:cryptnono)=
 # Enable stronger anti-crypto abuse features for a hub

-These docs discuss how to enable the `execwhacker` detector, particularly for hubs that are open to the world. attacks are the most common security threat.
-They take up resources and rack up They also cover:
+These docs discuss how to test and work on the `execwhacker` detector.
+It is enabled on *all* our hubs, but is particularly useful for hubs that are open to the world.
+Cryptomining attacks are the most common security threat to these hubs, as they take up resources and rack up cloud bills.

+These docs also cover:
 - how to test if `execWhacker` is operational,
 - regenerating the list of banned strings used by `execwhacker`, and
 - how to work on the encrypted banned strings generator script.